StartupersAcademy/website/_drafts/2016-11-03-ionic-2-lesson3.md

 Delete all the directories in ````src/pages/````

-Now, We going to need create some Pages and some Providers. to do this we going to use a CLI command called [generate](http://ionicframework.com/docs/v2/cli/generate/)
+Now, We going to need create some Pages. to do this we going to use a CLI command called [generate](http://ionicframework.com/docs/v2/cli/generate/)

 ````javascript
 $ ionic generate page NewsDetail